ANU-RSES-Education/EMSC-3002/Lectures/Lecture-Shear_zones.reveal.md

 ### Sub-Simple Shear and ISA
 #### Instantaneous Stretching Axis

-- ISA max and ISA min are oblkique to the shear zone walls.
+- ISA max and ISA min are oblique to the shear zone walls.
 - ISA do not rotate.
 They stay fixed during steady state deformation
 - The orientatin of ISA specify the amounts of Pure and Simple shear
 - In Brittle-ductile deformation zones with tension gashes, the tips of the veins are perpendicular to ISA max.